isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A major class of exception is legacy code, especially code that must remain compilable as C or interface with C and C-style C++ through ABIs.
 The fact that there are billions of lines of code that violate this rule against owning `T*`s cannot be ignored.
-We'd love to see program transformation tools turning 20-year-old "legacy" code into shiny modern code, we encourage the development, deploymenta and use of such tools, we hope the guidelines will help the development of such tools, and we even contributed (and contribute) to the research and development in this area.
+We'd love to see program transformation tools turning 20-year-old "legacy" code into shiny modern code, we encourage the development, deployment and use of such tools, we hope the guidelines will help the development of such tools, and we even contributed (and contribute) to the research and development in this area.
 However, it will take time: "legacy code" is generated faster than we can renovate old code, and so it will be for a few years.